TechnoMageKOMT/Programming_Notes/JavaScript/E_Objects.md

 If an object is passed into a function as an argument and a property value is changed within the function, the value is changed in the "original" object as well because it is the **exact identical object**.

 If however a new value is assigned to the object as a whole (i.e., assigning an empty object to it or chaning all properties and values) then this binding is broken and from that point onwards we are dealing with two different objects.
-Because of this it is best practice not to re-assign complete value to a previously defined object.
+Because of this, it is best practice not to completely re-assign all values to a previously defined object.

 The same behaviour would hold if we were to assign an object to a different variable name.
 This would **not** be the same as copying the object.
 The new variable would still refer to the original object.